-This, our third response document update, sets out each of the recommendations made by the Independent Review and outlines the actions that St John Ambulance Ireland has taken to date to implement every proposal.
+This, our fourth response document update, sets out each of the recommendations made by the Independent Review and outlines the actions that St John Ambulance Ireland has taken to implement every proposal.

-For ease, the recommendations made are grouped, in this document, by theme.
+As with previous Updates, for ease, the recommendations made are grouped, in this document, by theme.